 To-date we have 191 automations in Cartegraph.
 I’m personally all about making things easier; if you’ve ever spoken to me, I’m sure I’ve mentioned it at least once.
 The first automation doesn't have to be a big game changer: look for the low-hanging fruit.
 It could be as simple as automatically assigning tasks when created or sending emails when certain activities are created and completed.
 Begin engaging in conversation with the end-users of Cartegraph.
 Ask the questions, “How do you currently do it?” and “What are the pros and cons?”
 Analyzing the answers will shine light on where improvement can occur.

 Ready to stop wasting time on repetitive actions and start creating more of an impact?
 Check out Daniel's on-demand webinar Working Smarter with Automation Manager for more tips and best practices.

 About Daniel Johns, GISP:

-Leveraging 15 years of water, wastewater, and reclaimed water industry experience, Daniel currently serves as the GIS manager for Clay County Utility Authority in Middleburg, FL.
-He is a Certified GIS Professional, and earned his BS in Computing and Information Sciences from University of North Florida and his MBA from Florida International University.
+Leveraging 15 years of water, wastewater, and reclaimed water industry experience, He is a Certified GIS Professional, and earned his BS in Computing and Information Sciences from University of North Florida and his MBA from Florida International University.
 You can connect with Daniel on Twitter, and LinkedIn.